-- 49 SBJ to Marian Jones, August 2, 1919, SBJP-NLM, Box 11, Folder 6, "Johns Hopkins University Correspondence I, 1919-1923." - Hans Zinsser to SBJ, July 8, 1919, SBJP-NLM, Box 11, Folder 5, "Johns Hopkins University Correspondence I, 1919-1923." - Jules Bordet, Traité de l'Immunité dans les Maladies Infectieuses [Treatise on Immunity in Infectious Diseases] (Paris: Masson et cie, 1920). - Michael Heidelberger, "Karl Landsteiner, 1868-1943."
-Biographical Memoirs (Washington, DC, National Academy of Sciences, 1969), 180. - Leonard Colebrook, "Alexander Fleming.
-1881-1955," Biographical Memoirs of Fellows of the Royal Society 2 (November 1956): 117-27.

-54 Barry, The Great Influenza, 396-97.
+- 49 SBJ to Marian Jones, August 2, 1919, SBJP-NLM, Box 11, Folder 6, "Johns Hopkins University Correspondence I, 1919-1923." - 50 Hans Zinsser to SBJ, July 8, 1919, SBJP-NLM, Box 11, Folder 5, "Johns Hopkins University Correspondence I, 1919-1923." - 51 Jules Bordet, Traité de l'Immunité dans les Maladies Infectieuses [Treatise on Immunity in Infectious Diseases] (Paris: Masson et cie, 1920). - 52 Michael Heidelberger, "Karl Landsteiner, 1868-1943."
+Biographical Memoirs (Washington, DC, National Academy of Sciences, 1969), 180. - 53 Leonard Colebrook, "Alexander Fleming.
+1881-1955," Biographical Memoirs of Fellows of the Royal Society 2 (November 1956): 117-27. - 54 Barry, The Great Influenza, 396-97.

-The 1918-1919 Influenza Pandemic

-as Covered in The Journal of Immunology from 1919 to 1921

-he deadly 1918-1919 influenza pandemic generated an impressive body of immunological research into the cause and prevention of the disease, and that urgency is reflected in the many articles on influenza published in The Journal of Immunology from 1919 to 1921.
-Because bacteria had been shown to be causative of other infectious diseases, including typhoid fever and diphtheria, and viruses were not yet understood as more than filter-passing agents, most scientists of the time believed the cause of influenza to be bacterial.
+The 1918-1919 Influenza Pandemic as Covered in The Journal of Immunology from 1919 to 1921 he deadly 1918-1919 influenza pandemic generated an impressive body of immunological research into the cause and prevention of the disease, and that urgency is reflected in the many articles on influenza published in The Journal of Immunology from 1919 to 1921.
+Because bacteria had been shown to be causative of other infectious diseases, including typhoid fever and diphtheria, and viruses were not yet understood as more than filter-passing agents, most scientists of the time believed the cause of negative findings, ascribing them to improper specimen collection or culture technique.2 Nevertheless, the inconsistent presence of B. influenzae in patient samples, its presence in healthy individuals, and the isolation of other types of bacteria from influenza patients cast doubt on the theory that Pfeiffer's bacillus was the cause of influenza.

+Demonstration at the Red Cross Emergency Ambulance Station in Washington, D.C., during the influenza pandemic of 1918, c.
+1918, Library of Congress, Prints & Photographs Division influenza to be bacterial.
 German physician Richard Pfeiffer had isolated bacteria from influenza patients during the previous pandemic of 1892 and believed that these bacteria were the cause of influenza; the bacteria had come to be known as Pfeiffer's bacillus or Bacillus influenzae or B. influenzae (now Haemophilus influenzae).
 By the time of the 1918 pandemic, many scientists had embraced Pfeiffer's hypothesis, and researchers were attempting to establish the etiological significance of B. influenzae to the disease by examining cases from the unfolding influenza pandemic.